 As Truthout and Earth Island Journal have previously reported, litigation has forced TDCJ to acknowledge at least 23 heat-stroke deaths in its prison units since 1998.
 But the deaths are only the first indications of a much larger heat problem.
 Internal TDCJ emails obtained by Truthout and Earth Island Journal from 2010 and 2011 reveal a pervasive heat-related illness within TDCJ cellblock areas.
 Despite the TDCJ’s Health Services Division tracking more than 100 instances of heat-related illness during those years, they have neglected to voluntarily introduce climate controls.

 Washington told me he takes medication for chronic seizures, and says the extreme heat in his cell has brought on seizures in the past.
-He was previously incarcerated at the Wallace Pack unit, where he says he helped expose the arsenic-tainted water there, and was subsequently transferred to another prison unit for his efforts.
-As Truthout and Earth Island Journal have previously reported, Judge Ellison ordered TDCJ to truck in safe drinking water for prisoners at the Wallace Pack unit after tests showed the water contained between 2.5 to 4.5 times the level of arsenic, a carcinogen, permitted by the Environmental Protection Agency (EPA).
+He was previously incarcerated at the Wallace Pack Unit, where he exposed to the arsenic-tainted water there, and was subsequently transferred to another prison unit for working to expose the conditions.
+As Truthout and Earth Island Journal have previously reported, Judge Ellison ordered TDCJ to truck in safe drinking water for prisoners at the Wallace Pack Unit after tests showed the water contained between two-and-a-half to four-and-a-half times the level of arsenic, a carcinogen, permitted by the Environmental Protection Agency (EPA).
 TDCJ installed a modern filtration system in January.

 Washington, who has filed his own lawsuit, said contaminated water is a pervasive problem across TDCJ prisons.
 He described the water at his previous unit, Coffield, as containing high levels of Coliform bacteria from fecal matter.
 Likewise, he says the water at Eastham tastes “nasty.”